ziembor/powershellQuickStart/PITCHME.md

 <li> write script which will remove all logs older than one year, and compress older than 30 days in c:\oldLogs

 <li> test if specified (as argument of script) service is installed, is working.
 If not - start it.

-any other send as request to me... and approved.
-Delivery - as *.zip file containing compresed file or on GIST and link.
 </small>

+any other send as request to me... and probably will be approved.
+Delivery - as mail with *.zip file containing compresed script or on GIST and link.

 ---
 # Any questions, comment, demands???